Raizo62/gns3-ios-base-config/README.md

 **Mac OS X**
 `osascript -e 'tell application "Terminal"' -e 'activate' -e 'do script "echo -n -e \"\\033]0;%d\\007\"; clear; PATH=\"" & (system attribute "PATH") & "\" GNS3/tools/ios_base_config.py %i"' -e 'end tell'`

-### Integration as an external Tool

-If you are using a GNS3 GUI with the tools extension it's quite easy.
-Simply copy ios_base_config.py, ios_base_config.json and gns3api.py to the `GNS3/tools` directory.
-Afterwards restart the GNS3 GUI.

-Windows recognizes gns3api.py as an external tool.
-To prevent, that it shows in the tools or context menu, create a dummy `gns3api.json` with `{ "menu": false, "context": false }`.